ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/README.md

 # ESXI-DSM-Upgrade-Arc-Loader
-Guidance on upgrading DSM 6 to DSM 7 using Arc Loader on an ESXi setup.
+Upgrading from DSM 6 to DSM 7 using Arc Loader on an ESXi setup.
 It contains precise details, from setting up Arc on ESXi to transitioning smoothly from DSM 6 to DSM 7.
 Please check out the README document for detailed steps and prerequisites

 ![Screenshot](https://i.postimg.cc/Hn9cbNY8/image.png)